lizmat/articles/sbom-2.md

 To give an idea of the timescale of the CRA:
 - Into effect: *10 December 2024*
+- Severe issue reporting obligation: *11 June 2026*
-- Reporting obligations: **11 September 2026**
+- Other reporting obligations: *11 September 2026*
-- Main obligations: 11 December 2027
+- Main obligations: **11 December 2027**

 So yes, the law is actually in effect already!